Should you build or buy usage-based billing?

 Scalability and reliability

-Legacy billing systems often lack capacity to handle increasing customer volumes or complexities of usage data, while manual processes are prone to errors and inefficiencies [4].
+Homegrown billing systems often lack capacity to handle increasing volumes or complexities of usage data, while manual processes are prone to errors and inefficiencies [4].
 Professional billing platforms solve these scalability challenges from day one.

 Challenges of buying usage-based billing systems

-Companies face limited control over feature development timelines and must adapt to vendor capabilities.
+Running your entire billing on a proprietary third-party vendor creates dependencies in terms of flexibility, feature development and integrations.
+This often leads to engineering workarounds you initially planned to avoid by buying.
 Data governance becomes complex when customer billing information flows through third-party systems.
 Dependencies on external support can create bottlenecks during critical billing periods.

 Technical requirements for usage-based billing systems